fermaat/afi_deep_learning_intro/README.md

 # Deep Learning Foundations – Hands-On Course

-This repository contains a complete, low-level deep learning course built from scratch.
+This repository contains a complete, low-level deep learning course I personally designed and developed from scratch.
+It combines theory, practice, and guided solutions for building a deep understanding of deep learning fundamentals.
 It is designed to help learners truly understand the foundational concepts of deep learning through hands-on experimentation and minimal abstraction.

+> 💡 This material was inspired by a course I developed while collaborating with a private educational institution ([AFI]()).
+The structure and content have been adapted for open access and personal use.

 ## 🚀 What is this about?